 It is noteworthy that recycled fibers often experience significant losses in strength.
 To mitigate this, many recycled papers include the addition of new fibers to uphold quality standards.
 SNF has innovatively introduced FLOSTRENGTHTM, a specialized range of dry retention agents designed to enhance the mechanical properties of fibers, thereby bolstering the strength of paper.
-This dedicated range facilitates the utilization of recycled fibers with the recyclability of paper but also reduces the reliance on new fibers, resulting in diminished paper waste.
-Consequently, this approach reduces freshwater usage and greenhouse gas
+This dedicated range facilitates the utilization of recycled fibers with minimal or no addition of new fibers.

+The implementation of SNF's FLOSTRENGTH not only improves the recyclability of paper but also reduces the reliance on new fibers, resulting in diminished paper waste.
+Consequently, this approach reduces freshwater usage and greenhouse gas emissions.
+40

-Optimize our Energy Consumption
+Optimize our 🐼 🐼 Energy Consumption